 Yosemite National Park, CA 95389-9906

 Red’s Meadow is a general area where a US Forest Service Campground and Red’s Meadow Resort is located, about 60 miles from Yosemite.
 The resort is a backcountry pack station that has a store, restaurant, and cabins.
 They accept mailed resupply packages, sell freeze-dried meals, cheese, tortillas, fresh foods and breakfast items, though supplies vary and the may be out of some items.
-Due to their proximity to a shuttle bus stop and the town of Mammoth Lakes, Red’s Meadow is a convenient place to resupply.
+Red’s Meadow is a convenient place to resupply.

 Vermilion Valley Ranch (VVR)